bond0807/memory-game/README.md

 ## Instructions

 The objective of Memory Match Up is to match all of the turned down cards in the shortest time and fewest number of moves possible.

-This is a Udacity project.
+To get started, click any card.
+Select a second card.
+If the cards match, animation will occur and the color of the matching cards will go from blue to yellow.
+Continue until all cards on the board are matched.
+As the move number increases, the star count will begin to decrease until it reaches one star.
+With one star being the lowest possible score.
+Once all cards are matched, a popup will appear with your total time and number of moves.